VeerleDepestele/Trends_in_AI/les9_0_bias.md

 #### 5.2.2 in-processing method: adversarial learning

+Short explanation:
 Adversarial learning simultaneously trains classification models and their adversaries.
 While the classification model is trained to predict ground truth values, the adversary is trained to exploit fairness issues.
 Both models then compete against each other to improve their performance.

+Detailed explanation:

+Adversarial learning treats fairness as a game between two models:

+1. The Predictor (main model)

+Its job: predict the true label (e.g., income > 50K). \
+It wants to learn patterns that help it become accurate.

+2. The Adversary

+Its job: guess the protected attribute (e.g., sex, race) from the predictor’s output or internal representation.

+If the adversary succeeds, it means the predictor still encodes bias.

+🎯 How training works

+Training happens in two opposing steps (like tug-of-war):

+Step A: Adversary learns

+It receives the predictor’s internal representation (or predictions).

+If it can correctly infer the protected attribute,
+→ the predictor must still contain biased information.

+Step B: Predictor learns to “fool” the adversary

+The predictor’s loss includes:

+normal prediction error

+minus a term that rewards it for confusing the adversary

+So the predictor is trained to:

+“Be good at predicting the real label, but also hide any information that reveals the protected attribute.”

+🧠 Intuition

+If the adversary can detect gender/race → representation is biased.

+If the adversary cannot detect gender/race → representation is fairer.

+Thus:

+The adversary pushes the predictor to remove biased signals.

+The predictor pushes the adversary to fail.

+This back-and-forth gradually encourages a representation that:

+keeps information needed for prediction

+removes information about protected attributes

+🔍 Tiny mental picture
+[ Predict label Y ]           [ Predict protected attr A ]
+       Predictor   <-----vs------->   Adversary
+         ↓                                 ↑
+  tries to be accurate        tries to expose hidden bias AND fool the adversary

+The predictor and adversary improve by “competing.”

 #### 5.2.3 in-processing method: compositional